SHPEUCF/apptutorial/_pages/assignments/Part1.md

 	*[Cat](https://www.reddit.com/r/CatsStandingUp/comments/f7s4pj/cat/)*.
 	{: style="text-align: center"}

 	In addition, this function works great for Android, but is a little troublesome for iOS (read the issues [here](https://reactnative.dev/docs/linking.html#canopenurl)), since we have to add some special stuff.
-For this reason, we can go back to opening in a webpage link and revisit this later on.
+For this reason, we can go back to opening a webpage link and revisit this later on.

 	I didn't want to waste your time doing this, just wanted to let you know of issues that you will run into with development, where oftentimes you will have to stop and continue with other parts.

+To finish, now that we know how to use `onPress` and `Linking`, we can do the same thing with the shpeucf.com website.
+While we're at it, let's learn of another component `TouchableOpacitiy`, found [here](https://reactnative.dev/docs/touchableopacity.html).
+This component behaves just like `View`, except that we can add a function to it and trigger it when pressed - this, of course, happens because it has an `onPress` prop!

+1. Add `TouchableOpacity` to the import statement and replace the `View` for the website "block" with it.

+2. Add the `onPress` prop to our new `TouchableOpacity`, and follow the same pattern we use for the Icon.
+Note, however, that the new link is https://www.shpeucf.com.

+	And that's it!
+You will see now that the whole "block" acts as a button, which makes it easier than to press some text.

 By the way, I should mention by now that we will not be able to create the bottom bar until [Part 2](/part-2), which is actually what is next, woo!